 Jennifer Morris, Founder and Chair

-As a diversity and inclusion consultant, Jenny is a strong advocate for supporting female talent through structured and facilitated mentoring.
+As a diversity and inclusion consultant, Jenny is a strong advocate for supporting female talent.
 She has been providing human resource advice and training to organisations since 1986 and founded The Orijen Group in 2000.
 Since then, Jenny has been responsible for the research, design and implementation of a range of bespoke coaching and mentoring programs in corporations, government and non-government organisations.

-In 2014 Jenny was awarded AFR 100 Women of Influence for “creating a bolder and more diverse future for all Australians”.
-She is a past co-president of NEEOPA, the NSW Council for NAPCAN and Women on Boards.
+In 2014 Jenny received the AFR’s 100 Women of Influence award for her contribution to “creating a bolder and more diverse future for all Australians.”

 Elizabeth Crouch, Advisor